-From talking to parents like you, we’ve come up with a list of the most common feelings that you might have on a bad day – read our simple advice on tackling them.
+From talking to parents like you, we’ve come up with a list of the most common feelings you might have on a difficult day – read our simple tips on tackling them.

-- Frustrated – with healthcare professionals because you can’t get an asthma diagnosis if your child has suspected asthma, or your child is resisting taking their medicines.
+- Frustrated – with healthcare professionals because you can’t get an asthma diagnosis if your child has suspected asthma, or with your child if they’re unhappy about taking their medicines

 - Overwhelmed – by the responsibility of caring for your child with asthma.

 Whatever you’re feeling, if you’re having a bad day or need a bit of inspiration, please remember that you’re not alone.
-Don’t forget that there is help and support out there for you.
+There is help and support out there for you.

 “I used to be scared of what to do as I was worried about giving William too much inhaler or too little, but I went to the GP for advice and have been shown the correct inhaler technique.
 I am really determined to make sure I am doing it properly for William.
 I am definitely more confident now.” – Sarah, mum to William, 3.

-Lots of parents feel scared when their child is first diagnosed with asthma or they’re having symptoms.
-Getting the right information can give you peace of mind.
+Lots of parents feel scared when their child is first diagnosed with asthma or they’re having asthma symptoms.
+Taking these easy steps can give you peace of mind: